-Ultimate Care Group is the governing body responsible for services provided at this facility and understands the obligation to comply with Ngā Paerewa NZS8134:2021.
-The organisation's mission statement and vision were documented and displayed in the facility.
-The service has a current business plan and a quality risk management plan in place.
+Ultimate Care Group is the governing body responsible for the services provided.
+The organisation's mission statement and vision were documented and displayed.
+The facility has a current business plan and a quality risk management plan.

-An experienced and suitably qualified nurse manager ensures the management of the facility with the support of a registered nurse team leader.
-A regional manager supports the nurse manager.
+An experienced and suitably qualified facility manager ensures the management of the facility with the support of a clinical services manager.
+A regional manager (acting) supports the facility manager.

-Quality and risk management systems are in place.
+Quality and risk management systems were in place.
 Meetings were held that include reporting on various clinical indicators, quality and risk issues and there is review of identified trends.